 For Christmas (December 24th and 25th), the government has announced that households can invite one extra person and people living alone are allowed to invite two close contacts at the same time.

 All in all, no matter where you will be, you may be able to reunite with your loved ones this time but you won't be able to celebrate Christmas the usual way, that’s for sure.
-It is important that we don’t jeopardize the efforts made by all in recent weeks and months to stop the spread of coronavirus.
+It is important that we don’t jeopardise the efforts made by all in recent weeks and months to stop the spread of coronavirus.
 This year, saving lives must come before celebrations.